Madeleine Clays is a public school teacher with twelve years' experience teaching English language learners K-12.

 5. Students Test After a 2-Week Break

-I have always found it odd that ACCESS is given right after students return from a 2-week winter break, during which time most of them have been disengaged from all things academic.
+I have always found it odd that ACCESS is given right after students return from a two-week winter break, during which time most of them have been disengaged from all things academic.
 Some of my students travel to their home country to visit family during their Christmas vacation, and they don't practice their English skills there.
-In addition, they often stay in their home country longer than the allotted 2 weeks, so they miss additional days of school.
+In addition, they often stay in their home country longer than the allotted two weeks, so they miss additional days of school.
 When they do return to the U.S., they're immediately given the WIDA ACCESS which may include make-up sessions for the tests they missed while they were away.

-Even if our students don't travel overseas during their winter break, many of them live in homes where English is not spoken, so their exposure to English and ability to practice their English skills is limited during this time.
+Even if our students don't travel overseas during their winter break, many of them live in homes where English is not spoken, so their exposure to English and ability to practice their English skills are limited during this time.
 Most of them spend their vacation playing video games and hanging out with family and friends.